ANCL/UAV_DOBIBS/README.md

 This repo contains the simulation code for the IFAC 2020 conference paper submission **'Disturbance Observer-Based Integral Backstepping Controller for Multirotor UAVs'**.

 The code simulates a disturbance observer-based integral backstepping control for a multirotor UAV running the [PX4 autopilot firmware](https://px4.io/). **SITL**   (*Software in the loop*) is combined with the [jMAVSim](https://github.com/PX4/jMAVSim) simulator.
-The reason for using SITL simulation is to test controller performing using actual PX4 firmware.
+The reason for using SITL simulation is to test controller performance using actual PX4 firmware.
 This ensures the controller is generally implementable on-board physical autopilots (e.g. Pixhawk 1) and that simulation results are closer to what are observed in flight testing.

 ## Contents